0install/docs/docs/tools/0compile/index.md

 $ 0compile include-deps
 ```

 The source code and all dependencies will be copied into a new `dependencies` sub-directory.
-When building, this directory is added to [the implementation cache](../../details/cache.md) search path (using `0launch --with-store`).
+When building, this directory is added to [the implementation cache](../../details/cache.md) search path (using `0install run --with-store`).

 # Legacy helper features